nicolasH/DisplayableCreator/README.md

 It then allows one to share that something over the network.
 I am calling this something a "Displayable".

 The current implementation tile the image and store the tiles in a sqlite db.
-The tiles are also created for the image at half the size, one quarter etc... until the shrunk image is smaller than an original iPhone screen.
+The tiles are also created for the image at half the size, one quarter etc... until the shrunk image is smaller than an original iPhone screen resolution.
 The homepage of the Displayator app is at [www.displayator.com][disp].

 For transferring the Displayable to the iDevice, the app uses the Multicast DNS standard (a.k.a mDNS, 'bonjour', formerly known as 'rendezvous') and a webserver, as implemented in respectively [jmDNS][jmdns] and [jetty][jetty].